blacklightpy/vaultofknowledge/🔮 World Building/Science and Engineering/Mathematics/Computer Science/Operating Systems/UNIX-like/Linux/Dynamic Kernel Module Support.md

-It is a framework used to manuall
+It is a framework used to recompile [[Kernel Module|kernel modules]] whenever the kernel is updated.